dmbarbour/glas/docs/GlasCLI.md

 See [Glas Apps](GlasApps.md) for discussion on some effects APIs that are suitable for transaction machine applications in general, such as 'fork' for concurrency and 'time' to model waits and sleeps.
 The 'log' effect will output to standard error, but this might be tweakable via reflection APIs.

+### Log and Load

+We can directly provide the 'log' and 'load' effects from language modules.
+To support live coding, 'load' will be live, such that changes in source code at runtime are properly reflected in future evaluations of 'load'.
+Log messages will initially be streamed to standard error, but might later be configurable via environment variables.

 ### Standard Input and Output

-We already need 'write' for Bootstrap.
-For symmetry, we could add 'read'.

-* **write:Binary** - write a list of bytes to standard output.
-* **read:Count** - read up to Count bytes from standard input, as available.

-This API doesn't support recognizing end-of-input or closing output before the process halts.
-However, we can follow conventions here and treat write and read as operating on file references 'std:out' and 'std:in' respectively.

-        write:B         file:write:(to:std:out, data:B)
-        read:N          file:read:(from:std:in, count:N)

-Ideally we'll inline this rewrite once the optimizers are fully developed.
+We can provide `std:in` and `std:out` as initially open file streams.

+The standard error stream is usually reserved for log effects.
+Programs may only write to it indirectly, via 'log:Message'.

 ### Environment Variables

 In addition to command-line arguments, a console application typically has access to a set of 'environment variables'.
 The effects API can provide relatively lightweight read-only access to these variables:

 * **env:get:Variable** - response is a value for variable, or failure if the variable is unrecognized or undefined.
 Variables are usually represented as strings, e.g. `env:get:"GLAS_PATH"`.
-* **env:list** - response is the list of defined variables
+* **env:list** - response is a list of defined variables

-We don't have a good use-case for mutating environment variables, and it would significantly complicate reasoning about module caching and such.
-However, it is feasible to adjust the environment for a subprogram via the effects handler layer.
+I'd prefer to avoid the complications from mutating environment variables.
+But it is feasible to indirectly represent mutation via effects handler.

 ### Filesystem

-The Glas CLI needs just enough access to the filesystem to support bootstrap and live-coding.
-This includes reading and writing files, browsing the filesystem, and watching for changes.
-The API must also be adapted for asynchronous interaction.
+Console apps are unavoidably related to the filesystem.

 * **file:FileOp** - namespace for file operations.
 An open file is essentially a cursor into a file resource, with access to buffered data.
  * **open:(name:FileName, as:FileRef, for:Interaction)** - Create a new system object to interact with the specified file resource.
 Fails if FileRef is already in open, otherwise returns unit.
 Use 'status' The intended interaction must be specified: